- 6.4.1 Installing Connector/ODBC on Windows

 The source installation method is intended for platforms where a binary installation package is not available, or in situations where you want to customize or modify the installation process or Connector/ODBC drivers before installation.

-If a binary distribution is not available for a particular platform, and you build the driver from the original source code, you can contribute the binaries you create to MySQL by sending a mail message to
+If a binary distribution is not available for a particular platform, and you build the driver from the original source code.

 Connector/ODBC binary distributions include an

 and configuration options used to build the distribution.
 If you

 installed Connector/ODBC from a binary distribution and experience